IBM/power-up/docs/Appendix-A.rst

 if pup software is installed run command on deployment node::

-   pup software  <software>.py --extract_from /path/to/your/tarfile/tmp8cut_euk
+   pup software  <software>.py --extract-from /path/to/your/tarfile/tmp8cut_euk

 this will extract software to assigned pup software directory as described in the <software>.py file